Zekgeh/Zekgeh/README.md

 ### Hi I'm Ezekiel.
-Currently engaged with managing research databases.
+Currently engaged with data management and analysis of clinical/research study data.
 I am looking forward to collaborate with experts in coordinating research study data set ups

 <!--
 **Zekgeh/Zekgeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.